GLOBAL MARKETS-Shares pressured; oil climbs on Iran doubts

 The recent view of the Fed was that the central bank will wait a while longer before attempting to scale back its huge stimulus program, which has long been fueling the rally in global stocks.

-Yields on U.S. Treasuries fell overnight, and euro zone government bonds followed suit as investors kept a close eye on the ECB for any signs it is contemplating more easing.
-The benchmark 10-year U.S. Treasury note was up 11/32, the yield at 2.7014 percent.
+It had squeezed down the yields on U.S. Treasuries overnight, and euro zone government bonds followed suit as investors kept a close eye on the ECB for any signs it is contemplating more easing.
+The benchmark 10-year U.S. Treasury note was up 10/32, the yield at 2.7032 percent.

 * Qatar Petroleum CEO: Brexit not a game-changer for investment (Adds details, quote)